pthngws/pthngws/README.md

 ## 👨‍💻 About Me

-Hi, I'm Thắng, a programming enthusiast from Đại học Sư phạm Kỹ thuật TP.HCM.
+Hi, I'm Thắng, a programming enthusiast from HCMC University of Technology and Education.
 I enjoy building software with a focus on full-stack development and always eager to learn new technologies.
 ---

 ## 🌐 Socials